XClose

 assert greet(**fixture) == answer

-Writing greetings_repo/greetings/test/test_greeter.py
+Writing greetings_repo/tests/test_greeter.py

 Add a fixtures file: